-Our directors gather regularly to support and learn from one another.
+Our community of directors gathers regularly to support and learn from one another.

 Find a director who fits with you.